AliRezaJoodi/AVR_Projects/VoltmeterWithBarGraph_DC20V_LCD/README.md

 VREF:       AVCC (5V)
 Display:    16x2 Character LCD

+Note: Included simulator, schematic and PCB layout with Proteus.

 ### Folder and Files Description
 It has included:
 - `Code_BascomAVR` (Code with Basic Language)